 In this discussion, we will define vent gleet as the infection and inflammation of the cloaca.

-Vent Gleet is not easy to notice in its first stages.
-Your chickens would look alright when it first starts.
+Vent Gleet is not easy to notice in its initial stages.
+Your chickens might look alright when it first starts.

 That is why you would want to keep an eye out for the fluffy butts of your feathery friends if you want to catch and treat your chicken before it gets worse.